 Rigorous evaluation of language models faces a critical challenge: the distribution gap between application-specific text and existing benchmark datasets.
-This gap encompasses both context (domain, localization, complexity) and the coverage (tasks, content).
-Current medical benchmarks rely on human curation, which is resource-intensive and typically results in incomplete coverage of specific medical guidelines.
+This gap encompasses both context (domain, localization, complexity) and coverage (tasks, content).
+Current medical benchmarks rely on human curation, which is resource-intensive and results in incomplete coverage of specific medical guidelines.

-MCQA Benchmark datasets serve dual purposes: training new models and evaluating across models.
+MCQA benchmark datasets serve dual purposes: training new models and evaluating across models.
 The test split has widespread utility as a yardstick for comparison across models.
-While vignettes and multi-turn conversation with evaluation rubrics \cite{tu2024conversational,nori2025sequential,arora2025healthbench} are critical for more-closely resembling the real-world scenarios; MCQA will always have a role, similar to the realities of teachers and students in classroom settings: MCQA is less ambiguous, easy to grade, and allows rapid evaluation.
+While vignettes and multi-turn conversation with evaluation rubrics \cite{tu2024conversational,nori2025sequential,arora2025healthbench} more closely resemble real-world scenarios, MCQA remains an important evaluation format because it is less ambiguous, easy to grade, and scalable.

-While there are shifts in paradigms in the transformer model pipeline, the training and validation splits of MCQA benchmarks have continued to play an essential role.
-In post-training, supervised finetuning has undeniable utility in SOTA health domain models.
-More specifically within alignment, MCQA provides GRPO with naturally ranked outputs where correct answers serve as high-reward samples and incorrect options as progressively lower-reward samples, enabling the algorithm to learn from relative quality differences without expensive human ranking of responses.
+Despite advances in model architectures and training paradigms, MCQA benchmarks remain central for both evaluation and post-training.
+In health-domain models, supervised finetuning continues to be useful.
+Within alignment, MCQA also provides naturally ranked outputs for methods such as GRPO, where correct answers serve as high-reward samples and incorrect options serve as progressively lower-reward samples without requiring expensive human ranking.

-The WHO guidelines are an ideal use case for creating specific benchmark datasets and testing methods because there is tremendous need for AI to support and supplement scarce healthcare workers in low and middle income countries (LMIC).
-WHO guidelines are often specific to the country, requiring custom evaluation to most accurately measure model performance.
+WHO guidelines are an appropriate use case for this setting because there is substantial need for AI systems that support scarce healthcare workers in low- and middle-income countries (LMICs).
+These guidelines are often country-specific, which makes custom evaluation necessary for accurate measurement of model performance.